awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/50_what-we-learned/_index.md

 ![ec2_spot_req](/images/nextflow-on-aws-batch/learnings/ec2_spot_req.png)

-Here you can check how much you safed throughout the workshop by running the job-queue on EC2 Spot instances.
+Here you can check how much you saved throughout the workshop by running the job-queue on EC2 Spot instances.

 ![savings_summary](/images/nextflow-on-aws-batch/learnings/savings_summary.png)